KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Navigation.md

 KeyboardKit has a ``KeyboardUrlOpener`` that can be used to open URLs from the keyboard extension, without `UIApplication`.

 [KeyboardKit Pro][Pro] unlocks a `PreviousAppNavigator` that can be used to navigate back to the previous app, e.g. after dictation.
+Information about Pro features can be found at the end of this article.